zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/coalesce-on-update-expression.md

 Try it: [EF Core](https://dotnetfiddle.net/WRNrqj) | [EF6](https://dotnetfiddle.net/lJagVr)

- - It will update only `Name` and `Active` columns because the new specified values are null.
+ - It will update only `Name` and `IsActive` columns because the new specified values are not null.
- - The new value for `Description` is so it will not update the `Description` column.
+ - The new value for `Description` is null so it will not update the `Description` column.